-3.1.4.3 ESG IN COMPENSATION
+3.1.4.3 COMPENSATION

-Eurazeo strengthens the alignment of interests between its stakeholders by incorporating ESG objectives in up to 15% of the annual variable compensation of its Executive Management.
-After doing so into the variable compensation of Executive Board members in 2014 and Managing Partners in 2019, Eurazeo extended the practice to members of investment teams of funds classified as Article 9 (SFDR).
-The inclusion of ESG criteria in the variable compensation of Managing Directors will be implemented in 2023.
-The nature of these objectives and their assessment varies depending on their position in the company.
-The extent to which each member has achieved its ESG objectives is assessed and reviewed each year by the Compensation, Appointments and Governance (CAG) Committee.
+Eurazeo strengthens the alignment of interests between its stakeholders by linking 15% of the annual variable compensation of its Executives to the achievement of sustainability objectives.
+After incorporating sustainability criteria into the compensation scheme of Executive Board members in 2014, Managing Partners in 2019 and Article 9 classified (SFDR) fund investment teams in 2022, Eurazeo extended the practice to Managing Directors in 2023.
+The nature of these objectives and their assessment varies depending on their role in the company.

-Executive Board

-The ESG appraisal is based on:

-- progress with the commitment of financed companies to deliver the SBTi decarbonization target (see Section 3.2.4.2) and - annual progress of the unadjusted gender pay gap (see Section 3.2.3.3).

-See Section 5.8 for more information.
+- Executive Board members: The assessment is based on the progress of the commitment of portfolio companies to meet the SBTi decarbonization target (see Section 3.1.2.2 Lever #2: Accompanying transitions) and the unadjusted gender pay gap (see Section 3.2.3.3 Equal treatment).
+The achievement of objectives is assessed and reviewed annually by the Compensation, Appointment and Governance Committee (CAG).
+See Section 5.8 Compensation and other benefits received by corporate officers. - Managing Partners: The objectives are quantitative and tailored according to their role and/or business line.
+These objectives are linked to the integration of ESG criteria into the investment process, the deployment of the funds' ESG strategy, the

-Partners Committee

-Each Managing Partner has quantitative objectives, tailored according to their position and/or business line.
-These objectives are linked to the extent to which: ESG criteria are integrated into the investment cycle, the ESG strategy of each fund has been deployed and/or gender diversity in the teams has improved.

-For example, specific criteria may include the compliance of each investment with Eurazeo's Exclusion Policy, the systematic achievement of ESG due diligence prior to investing, the implementation of sustainability-linked loans, the integration of ESG clauses in the legal documentation of transactions, the achievement of sustainable objectives for Article 9 (SFDR) funds, the deployment of the SBTi pathway or gender balance in investment teams recruitment.

-Investment teams of funds classified as Article 9 (SFDR)

-ESG also forms part of the variable compensation mechanisms of the investment teams of Eurazeo's three funds classified as Article 9 (SFDR): Eurazeo Sustainable Maritime Infrastructure, Eurazeo Transition Infrastructure Fund and Nov Santé Actions Non Cotées.
-Compensation will therefore depend both on the funds' financial performance and their non-financial performance in relation to their sustainable investment objectives.
+- achievement of the SBTi decarbonization target and/or the improvement of gender diversity within the teams. - Investment teams of funds classified as Article 9 (SFDR): Sustainability also forms part of the carried interest mechanisms of the investment teams in Eurazeo's three funds disclosed under Article 9 (SFDR): Eurazeo Sustainable Maritime Infrastructure, Eurazeo Transition Infrastructure Fund and Nov Sante Actions Non Cotées. - Managing Directors: The objectives are quantitative and tailored according to their business line.
+They are linked to the integration of ESG criteria into the investment cycle and/or the successful deployment of the fund's sustainability strategy.

-■ 3.1.5 A RECOGNIZED ESG COMMITMENT
+■ 3.1.5 A RECOGNIZED ESG AND IMPACT COMMITMENT